Awards from the Canada Foundation for Innovation (CFI) are granted to the university as an institution rather than to an individual Faculty member.

 - JELF Application Submission Process Summary (August 26, 2020)

 - College Endorsement Request form and ISF Expression of Interest

 - Access your online JELF application via CFI

 - Request Service from Facilities for renovation cost estimates

 - RFBP Budget Pricing budget section

 - Timelines: The internal proposal development and review process starts approximately 6 months in advance of the competition deadline.
-Note: Research Services refers to the individual competitions by CFI's competition closing date.
+Note: Research Acceleration and Strategic Initiatives refers to the individual competitions by CFI's competition closing date.